Skip to contents

 Getting started with FreesearchR

-Below is a simple walk-trough and basic instructions for the functions on the FreesearchR app.
+Below is a simple walk-trough and basic descriptions on the different features of the FreesearchR app.

 Launching